kagsimsek/kagsimsek.github.io/misc.md

 ![Ataturk](./files/img/ataturk_calisirken.jpeg)

-_Science is the most reliable guide in life._ -Mustafa Kemal Ataturk
+_Science is the truest guide for civilization, for life, for success in the world.
+Searching for a guide other than science is absurdity, ignorance, and heresy._ -Mustafa Kemal Ataturk

 ### Before Jan 14, 2022: Some links may be dead, things may be broken